-You can chop veggies and chicken by hand but I chose to throw them into the food processor.
+You can chop veggies by hand but I chose to throw them into the food processor.
 I like this approach because you can sneak in some more veggies without a huge change in texture.
 Oh, I threw some parsley in for good measure.
 It was a fine choice, I might add.
+Spinach would also work.

 Chop chop chop.